seizadi/chef-openstack-testing-stack/README.md

 $ chef exec rake multi_neutron  # Multi-Neutron Controller and 3 Compute nodes
 $ chef exec rake multi_nova     # Multi-Nova-networking Controller and 3 Compute nodes
 ```

-NOTE: If you spin up one of the multi-node builds, you'll have four machines `controller`,`compute1`,`compute2`, and `compute3`.
-The first pass will fail, you need setup the correct interface in the multi_nova or multi_neutron files.
-The output will show a list of available interfaces like: ...TODO...
-There are two places to change, look for `<put your interface device name here>`.

-+ For Windows 7, open the Control Panel, Network and Internet, Network Connections.
-Look in the Connectivity column for a row with "Internet access", and use the "Device Name".
-For example, "Intel(R) Centrino(R) Advanced-N 6205".
-+ For Mac, ...TODO...
-+ For Linux, ...TODO...

 ### Access the Controller